sysbio-curie/BioNetworksTutorial_ICSB2016/README.md

-Biological network maps: from construction to data analysis and applications in research and clinics 15 September
+Biological network maps tutorial: from construction to data analysis and applications in research and clinics 15 September
 Barcelona
 Venue: TBA